Alfonso VII of León and Castile: War against Al-Andalus

 Alfonso was a pious prince.
 He introduced the Cistercians to Iberia by founding a monastery at Fitero.
 He adopted a militant attitude towards the Moors of Al-Andalus, especially the Almoravids.
 From 1138, when he besieged Coria, Alfonso led a series of crusades subjugating the Almoravids.
 After a seven-month siege, he took the fortress of Oreja near Toledo and, as the Chronica Adefonsi Imperatoris tells it:

 In 1142, Alfonso besieged Coria a second time and took it.
 In 1144, he advanced as far as Córdoba.
-Two years later, the Almohads invaded and he was forced to refortify his southern frontier and come to an agreement with the Almoravid Ibn Ganiya for their mutual defence.
+Two years later, the Almohads invaded and he was forced to refortify his southern frontier and come to an agreement with the Almoravid Yahya ibn Ghaniya for their mutual defence.
 When Pope Eugene III preached the Second Crusade, Alfonso VII, with García Ramírez of Navarre and Ramon Berenguer IV, led a mixed army of Catalans and Franks, with a Genoese–Pisan navy, in a crusade against the rich port city of Almería, which was occupied in October 1147.
 A third of the city was granted to Genoa and subsequently leased out to Otto de Bonvillano, a Genoese citizen.
 It was Castile's first Mediterranean seaport.
 In 1151, Alfonso signed the Treaty of Tudilén with Ramon Berenguer.
 The treaty defined the zones of conquest in Andalusia in order to prevent the two rulers from coming into conflict.
 Six years later, Almería entered into Almohad possession.
 Alfonso was returning from an expedition against them when he died on 21 August 1157 in Las Fresnedas, north of the Sierra Morena.